 Q3.
 What are your key strengths?

-Ans .
+Ans.
 This is a very essential HR Interview Question for every fresher.
-Every interviewer wants to hear qualities from you that suit the performance you are being hired for.
-Make sure you maintain all your qualities and skills that provide you an edge over the others to be hired for that particular role.
-Remember not to mention anything that you do not really possess as it will become unfortunate in case you are not able to prove your claim.
-It is better not to really list out your qualities, but put it more in a associated manner which will also clarify your allegation with reasons.
+Every interviewer wants to hear qualities from you that suit the performance you are being hired.
+Make sure you maintain all your qualities and skills that provide you with an edge over the others to be hired for that particular role.
+Remember not to mention anything that you do not really possess, as it will become unfortunate in case you are not able to prove your claim.
+It is better not to really list out your qualities, but put it in a more associated manner, which will also clarify your allegation with reasons.

 EXAMPLE:

-One of the qualities that describe me is my positive attitude.
+One of the qualities that describes me is my positive attitude.
 It actually helps me to keep myself motivated even in the most challenging situations.
-I also get along quite well with people and pick up new ideas rapidly leading to hassle-free teamwork.
-In our project team, I had tasks of XYZ which I was capable of completing quite well due to efficiency in XYZ(skill).
+I also get along quite well with people and pick up new ideas rapidly, leading to hassle-free teamwork.
+In our project team, I had tasks of XYZ, which I was capable of completing quite well due to my efficiency in XYZ(skill).

 Q4.
 What are your weaknesses?

-Ans .
+Ans.
 This question is basically to cross-verify you.
-It would really be suicidal in case you counter-claim your strengths here, or, declare any weakness that is a vital part of the role you are being hired for.
+It would really be suicidal in case you counter-claim your strengths here, or declare any weakness that is a vital part of the role you are being hired for.
 However, you cannot stay quiet or declare that you have no weaknesses.
-The best route you can take is to put forth a weakness not related to the job as well as provide information as to what you are doing to come over it.
+The best route you can take is to put forth a weakness not related to the job, as well as provide information as to what you are doing to overcome it.

 EXAMPLE: